Reminiscences of Ted Norman

 Find on this site:

 I took classic guitar under Theodore in 1973 or 1974.
 I'd been studying under a couple of great local teachers since I was 6 years old, and decided to take a course at UCLA when I first went to college.
 However, when I first came to class with my steel-string 1953 Gibson country-western model, he shuddered and told me to bring a real guitar next time or drop out!
 I sure wish I still had that Gibson, which I grew up with, though!
 I had to borrow a friend's cheap nylon-stringer to take to class.
 TN's tablature books were great for those who (unlike me) couldn't read music, and for those of us who could as well.
 If I ever get a classic or flamenco guitar again, and he taught us the difference (there's a great luthier here in south St. Louis), I'll remember what Theodore said...get Savarez strings for the 3 low ones, and Augustin for the 3 high ones, for the best tone.
 It really works, even on a cheap instrument.
+Also, he told us how to, and how not to, trim and file our fingernails.
+I've followed his guitar manicure advice ever since.

 Also will never forget seeing Narciso Yepes twice in the 1970s, first at UCLA with Laurindo Almeida and then a couple of years later in San Jose, with his tree-trunk 10-stringer.
 Amazing performer.
 RIP Ted.
 You were a great teacher!